Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Conclusion

-We introduced a new mixture vector autoregressive model, which has attractive theoretical and practical properties.
+We introduced a new mixture vector autoregressive model, referred to as the G-StMVAR model, which has attractive theoretical and practical properties.
 The G-StMVAR model accommodates conditionally homoskedastic Gaussian VARs and conditionally heteroskedastic Student's $t$ VARs as its mixture components.
-The mixing weights are defined as weighted ratios of the component process stationary densities corresponding to $p$ previous observations.
-Therefore, the greater the relative weighted likelihood of a regime is, the more likely the process is to generate an observation from it.
-This facilitates associating statistical characteristic and economic interpretations to the regimes.
+The mixing weights are defined as weighted ratios of the stationary densities of the regimes corresponding to the previous $p$ observations.
+This specification is appealing, as it states that the greater the relative weighted likelihood of a regime is, the more likely the process is to generate an observation from it, which facilitates associating economic interpretations to the regimes.
 The specific formulation of the mixing weights also leads to attractive theoretical properties such as ergodicity and full knowledge of the stationary distribution of $p+1$ consecutive observations.
 Moreover, the maximum likelihood estimator of a stationary G-StMVAR model is strongly consistent, and therefore, it has the conventional limiting distribution under conventional high level conditions.

-The G-StMVAR model is a multivariate version of the G-StMAR model of \cite{Virolainen:2021}.
-As special case, by assuming that all the mixture components are linear Student's $t$ VARs, we also obtained a multivariate version of the StMAR model of \cite{Meitz+Preve+Saikkonen:2021}, which we call the StMVAR model.
-In addition to the reduced form model, we introduced a structural version of the G-StMVAR model with a time-varying impact matrix and statistically identified shocks.
-Referring to \cite{Virolainen2:2021}, we discussed the problem of identifying the structural shocks and presented a general set of conditions for identifying any subset of the shocks.
-We then employed the structural model in the empirical application.
-The accompanying CRAN distributed R package gmvarkit \citep{gmvarkit} provides a comprehensive set of tools for maximum likelihood estimation and other numerical analysis of the introduced models.
+The G-StMVAR model is a multivariate version of the G-StMAR model of \cite{Virolainen:2022}.
+As a special case, by assuming that all the mixture components are linear Student's $t$ VARs, we have also introduced a multivariate version of the StMAR model of \cite{Meitz+Preve+Saikkonen:2023}, which we call the StMVAR model.
+In addition to the reduced form model, we introduced a structural version of the G-StMVAR model with statistically identified shocks.
+The structural G-StMVAR model identifies the shocks by heteroskedasticity similarly to the SVAR model of \cite{Virolainen:2024}, but our model is nonlinear and accommodates asymmetries in the (generalized) impulse response functions.
+The introduced methods are implemented to the CRAN distributed R package gmvarkit \citep{gmvarkit} that provides a comprehensive set of tools for maximum likelihood estimation and other numerical analysis of the introduced models.